nicoverbruggen/phpmon/README.md

 The utility runs the following commands:

-- Unlink all detected PHP versions
+- Unlink all detected PHP versions & stop the respective `php@X.X` services
-- Switch to whatever version of PHP `php` is at (this is done to ensure that Valet works, even when attempting to use PHP 5.6)
-- Stop all relevant services (`php`, `nginx`)
-- Link the desired version of PHP
+- Link the desired version of PHP, and start the associated service
-- Start the correct `php` service for the desired PHP version

 ### Want to know more?